redoral/jiro-discord-bot/README.md

 # Create a .env file in the root directory and add in your bot's token:
 TOKEN='dASid123ASDJHsashjsS123SbsjdS'

-# Download FFMPEG and put ffmpeg.exe and put it in the project's root directory:
+# Download FFMPEG and put ffmpeg.exe in the project's root directory:
 https://www.ffmpeg.org/download.html

 # Start the bot!